Reading Room Access

 Laptop computers and small cameras may be brought into the reading room.
 Pencils and paper for notes will be available.
 All other items, such as pens, highlighters, markers, tripods, and flatbed or hand scanners are not allowed.
 Flash photography is prohibited.
 All items being brought into the reading room will be inspected by the receptionist before you enter and again as you leave.

 All cell phones should be left on silent mode.
 We ask that patrons refrain from talking on cell phones while they are in the reading room.

 Requesting and Reserving Materials

-Collection materials may be requested using a Special Collections Research Account.
+Collection materials in the Kislak Center and other special collections in the libraries should be requested in advance whenever possible using a Special Collections Research Account.
 Once you have created and logged into your account, you may request materials directly from our catalog and finding aids.
-Computers will be available for your use, if needed, and staff will be available to answer any questions.
+Staff on site will be available to answer any questions and provide assistance.
 Staff will endeavor to deliver onsite materials promptly, but may limit the number of items you can request or consult at one time.
 Special collections materials may only be used in the reading room.

-Some of our collections are stored offsite and retrieval will take at least one business day.
-Consult one of our staff members to determine if the materials you need are stored offsite.
+Some of our collections are stored offsite and retrieval may take at least one business day.
+Consult one of our staff members or contact us via email to determine if the materials you need are stored offsite.